I've been training in martial arts since the 1980s and consistently since the '90s. I am a 2nd-degree black belt in

-Parents have for some time now put their children in martial arts classes as a fun and positive after-school activity that teaches them valuable lessons and works off their energy.
-More than just a respite for working parents, martial arts can be a vital part of a child's life, teaching values and instilling upstanding character traits that carry over into everyday life.
+Many parents put their children in martial arts classes as a fun and positive after-school activity that teaches them valuable lessons and works off their energy.
+More than just a respite for working parents, martial arts can be a vital part of a child's life, teaching values and instilling upstanding character traits that carry over into adulthood.

-Here we explore the many reasons martial arts is good for children—and why you might want to consider enrolling your child in martial arts classes.
+Here we explore the many reasons martial arts are good for children—and why you might want to consider enrolling your child in martial arts classes.

 Children in a martial arts class have to learn the material and learn how to do it correctly; there is a certain amount of emphasis on refinement of material learned in all martial arts schools.
 To do all this, the child must concentrate and be very aware of what he or she is doing.
 Practicing martial arts naturally drives students to concentrate in order to learn and perform.

 Self-Esteem and Confidence